 - Marketing coaches may delve into quick but powerful ways to generate more traffic, practical tools to automate social media posts, actionable blueprints for running email marketing campaigns, and PPC channels that convert leads at affordable costs.

-Sit down and think about the most common problems your prospects face that have a direct impact on what they fear like losing revenue or reputation, gaining excessive weight, procrastinating, and dealing with panic attacks—whatever your blog would be most suited to help with in a way that makes real impact.
+Sit down and think about the most common problems your prospects face that have a direct impact on what they fear like losing revenue or reputation, gaining excessive weight, procrastinating, and dealing with panic attacks—whatever your blog would be most suited to help within a way that makes a real impact.

 Interview your prospects if possible.
 Contact the people you know who fit the bucket and poll them quickly.

 3. Define the Key Categories

 Once you’ve analyzed the main problems, prepare an actionable structure that would fit the first 100 posts or so.

 - Growing Followers